dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ![RIF resistant cases tested for Bedaquiline and linezolid susceptibility](resources/images/TB_RR_Y_005.png)

-The table is designed taking in consideration that, as of today, BDQ and LZD testing are not as widespread as other susceptibility tests.
+The table is designed taking into consideration that, as of today, BDQ and LZD testing is not as widespread as other susceptibility tests.
 As the BDQ and LZD resistance monitoring becomes more available, the number of “No documented tests” should decrease, while the tested values of susceptibility and resistance for both drugs should increase.

 #### Enrolment on tx among all registered people diagnosed with TB

-**This table replaces the older “Treatment” section** (with DEs “TB - Patients (laboratory-confirmed RR-TB or MDR-TB) who started treatment for MDR-TB” and “TB - Patients (non laboratory-confirmed RR-TB or MDR-TB) who started treatment for MDR-TB”) as the focus shifts from case confirmation to the regimen and the status of the treatment at the time of reporting.
+**This table replaces the older “Treatment” section** (with DEs “TB - Patients (laboratory-confirmed RR-TB or MDR-TB) who started treatment for MDR-TB” and “TB - Patients (non-laboratory-confirmed RR-TB or MDR-TB) who started treatment for MDR-TB”) as the focus shifts from case confirmation to the regimen and the status of the treatment at the time of reporting.

 ![RIF resistant cases by regimen length and treatment enrolment](resources/images/TB_RR_Y_006.png)

 The table collects the data for the following RIF and FQ susceptibility combinations:
 - Regimen designed to treat rifampicin-susceptible TB (people living with HIV) - this includes patients transferred in to start treatment and excludes those who died, were lost to follow-up or transferred out before the start of treatment.
-This can also be used to report people who died or who were lost to follow up before starting treatment if the exact regimen had yet to be determined.
+This can also be used to report people who died or who were lost to follow-up before starting treatment if the exact regimen had yet to be determined.
 - Short (≤12 months) regimen designed to treat rifampicin-resistant but not fluoroquinolone-resistant TB
 - Short (≤12 months) regimen designed to treat rifampicin-resistant and fluoroquinolone-resistant TB (pre-XDR-TB/XDR-TB)
 - Long (>12 months and ≤24 months) regimen designed to treat rifampicin-resistant but not fluoroquinolone-resistant TB
 - Long (>12 months and ≤24 months) regimen designed to treat rifampicin-resistant and fluoroquinolone-resistant TB (pre-XDR-TB/XDR-TB)

-For all the short and long term regimens, the data points include people with no drug susceptibility results who are considered eligible for drug-resistant TB regimens, such as people who are household contacts of people with drug-resistant TB.
-If a person died or was lost to follow up before starting treatment and the exact regimen had yet to be determined choose as default a duration of <12 months.
+For all the short and long-term regimens, the data points include people with no drug susceptibility results who are considered eligible for drug-resistant TB regimens, such as people who are household contacts of people with drug-resistant TB.
+If a person died or was lost to follow-up before starting treatment and the exact regimen had yet to be determined choose as default a duration of <12 months.

-The table could also include as first data point “Regimen designed to treat rifampicin-susceptible TB (irrespective of HIV status)”, though it was not added in this table as it is a repetition of the variable present in the quarterly notification dataset.
-If the implementation requires instead a yearly report of the variable, it is suggested to remove it from the quarterly dataset and to add it to this table instead.
+The table could also include as the first data point “Regimen designed to treat rifampicin-susceptible TB (irrespective of HIV status)”, though it was not added in this table as it is a repetition of the variable present in the quarterly notification dataset.
+If the implementation requires a yearly report of the variable, it is suggested to remove it from the quarterly dataset and add it to this table instead.

-**The table only includes the core statuses of treatment enrollment** contrary to what it was shown in the quarterly notification dataset, Enrolments on treatment among all registered people diagnosed with TB section.
+**The table only includes the core statuses of treatment enrollment** contrary to what was shown in the quarterly notification dataset, enrollments on treatment among all registered people diagnosed with TB section.
 This was applied purposefully to show the two types of tables that could be obtained depending on whether the optional treatment statuses are not included (“Did not start treatment for other reasons”, “Transferred out to start treatment in another facility”, and “Transferred in to start treatment after registration in another facility”).
-As aforementioned, these three points are optional, but could be of support for a correct calculation of the active cohort.
+As aforementioned, these three points are optional but could be of support for a correct calculation of the active cohort.

 #### Laboratory Information

-The following DEs and indicator are currently present in the “TB - Laboratory” dataset, but that could be added to this dataset if the laboratory dataset is not implemented.
+The following DEs and indicators are currently present in the “TB - Laboratory” dataset, but they could be added to this dataset if the laboratory dataset is not implemented.

 | Metadata                                                                      | Type      | UID         |
 |-------------------------------------------------------------------------------|-----------|------------|